tc39/proposal-ses/README.md

 such defensive programming support is not limited to SES, they should remain independent proposals.
 (TODO link to relevant proposals)

-For each of the upcoming proposed standard APIs that are not immutable and authority-free:
+For each of the upcoming proposed standard APIs that are inherently not immutable and powerless:

   * [`defaultLoader`](https://github.com/whatwg/loader/issues/34)
   * [`global`](https://github.com/tc39/proposal-global)